MDSDLab/LectureMaterials/lab2-xtend-en/TaskHighlighting.md

 ## To be uploaded

-During the solution of the task, take screen shots taken from the following parts, and upload them into the folder **homeworks/hw2** of your own git repo:
+During the solution of the task, take screenshots taken from the following parts, and upload them into the folder **homeworks/hw2** of your own git repo:

 * The syntax highlighted code of a WebTest file of at least 20 lines long opened in **Runtime Eclipse** which contains at least one of every relevant element from the language.